 Scarred For Life

 Have you ever had your boyfriend watch you pee into a bottle?
 Josh Belperio has.
-Back from a sold-out Adelaide Cabaret Fringe season and award-winning Adelaide Fringe season, Josh tells the story of his bike accident, heralded by Andrew Bolt ‘man falls off bike, becomes star’.
+Join Josh as he tells the story of his bike accident, heralded by Andrew Bolt ‘man falls off bike, becomes star’.
 With original songs, witness Josh surgically dissect his hospital trauma while leaving the audience in stitches.

 Josh Belperio | Writer & Performer